htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 The project built as example is available in [github](https://github.com/htimur/mongo_oplog_akka_streams).

+The examples provided in this post shouldn't be considered and used as production ready.

 ## Libraries and tools

 Nothing changes here, we will use the same dependencies as in previous post, but now we will need MongoDB Sharded Cluster instead of Replica Set.